 If you’d like to read more about Lillias’ series of bed paintings and nest paintings please see her blogs on the links.
 You can also see more of those images by visiting them on the still life gallery

 Edmund gallery, Angel Hill, Bury St Edmunds, Suffolk

-Following her work as project artist for St Edmundsbury Cathedral during the building of the central tower (see below), Lillias watched the consruction of the vaulted ceiling that now sits at the top of the tower itself.
+Following her work as project artist for St Edmundsbury Cathedral during the building of the central tower (see below), Lillias watched the construction of the vaulted ceiling that now sits at the top of the tower itself.
 She drew the individual sections being carved, pieced together and later re-assembled and decorated on site.
-Her work came together in an exhibtion, ‘Fragments – images of a vaulted ceiling’, in November 2011 and a 36 page, fully illistrated book accompanied the exhibtion.
+Her work came together in an exhibition, ‘Fragments – images of a vaulted ceiling’, in November 2011 and a 36 page, fully illustrated book accompanied the exhibition.

 Wildwood Gallery, Churchgate Street, Bury St Edmunds, Suffolk

 In 2010 Lillias painted 2-3 still life paintings a week culminating in an exhibition, ‘A – Z of still life’.
 24 of the 26 paintings were sold and a percentage of the sales were donated to the Artists’ General Benevolent Institution (AGBI – charity no 212667) for whom Lillias was the 2010/11 RI steward.”
 I find still life a good discipline – it keeps my eye in.
 But, equally, it can give ordinary objects a new life where their simplicity can be evocative and symbolic.
 Since July I have done about 2 – 3 paintings a week, each representing a letter from the alphabet.
 It has been an intimate and absorbing project.”

 24 of the 26 paintings were sold and a percentage of the sales were donated to the Artists’ General Benevolent Institution (AGBI – charity no 212667) for whom Lillias was the 2010/11 RI steward.